 Stop Getting Negative Online Reviews for your Restaurant – RestaurantRockstars.com Podcast featuring Opiniator.

 It is always good catching up with Roger Beaudoin about anything to with restaurants.
-In the latest episode we discussed strategies to stop getting negative online reviews, and how to turn on location negative feedback into staff empowerment.
+In the latest episode we discussed strategies to stop getting a negative online review, and how to turn on location negative feedback into staff empowerment.

-The podcast is featured in his excellent website ‘RestaurantRockstars’.
-Roger has been in the restaurant and hospitality businesses for years and now provide excellent resources for all in the industry to improve.
+The podcast is featured in his excellent website ‘RestaurantRockstars‘.
+Roger has been in the restaurant and hospitality businesses for years and provides excellent resources for all in the industry to improve.
 The podcast series is content rich and highly instructive.

 Negative Online Reviews – for Restaurants and Hospitality

-So what is the impact of a negative online review?
+So just what is the impact of a negative review?

-- Social media impact.
-It is likely that a bad review will appear in Yelp or TripAdvisor before the restaurant knows it and have even had a chance to contact the customer.
+It is likely that a bad review will appear in Yelp or TripAdvisor before the restaurant knows it and have even had a proper notice to contact the customer.
 The social radius of some customers is very high – hence the big brand impact.
-There are different estimates of this radius, for example The White House Office of Consumer Affairs found that a dissatisfied customer tells between 9 to 15 people about their poor experience.
-And, nearly 13 percent of those dissatisfied customers tell more than 20 people.
-A more alarming number is that dissatisfied customers tell a whopping 3,000 people!
+There are different estimates of this radius, for example the White House Office of Consumer Affairs found that a dissatisfied customer tells between 9 to 15 people about their poor experience.
+Moreover 13 percent of those dissatisfied customers tell more than 20 people.
+Perhaps a more alarming number is that dissatisfied customers tell a whopping 3,000 people!
 The conclusion is that major review sites and search engines will not be your friend here!

-- The financial impact is equally profound.
-For example, companies in the U.S. lose $1.6 trillion because of customers jumping to competitors due to poor customer service.
-We can help determine the economics of improving customer retention – in fact, we have a calculator that can be downloaded so any business can understand the impact on profitability and cash flow.
+Unfortunately, financial impact is equally profound.
+For example, companies in the US lose $1.6 trillion because of customers jumping to competitors due to poor customer service.
+We can help determine the economics of improving customer retention – in fact, we have an Excel calculator that can be downloaded so that any business can understand the impact on profitability and cash flow.

 Now we know the impact of poor service that could cause problems, what happens now?
 Specifically how does a restaurant stop getting negative online reviews and how to protect business reputation?
 There are several steps for business owners to help solve this and win back a positive reputation:

 - Make it super easy for them, using their own device